Permissions control access to Projects, Collections, folders, and assets. They allow fine control over a user’s access to the functions of DF Studio.

 - Owner: Allows moving, deleting, and permission management on folders, Projects, Collections, in addition to all function-specific permissions in the list below.

 - View Only: Users may view Projects, Project details, metadata, Activity, and Storage.
-They may collect images in the Bin, and can print contact sheets.
+They may collect images in the Bin, and can print contact sheets containing DF Studio previews.

-- No Access: Login is allowed, but no visibility of Library assets unless explicitly granted.
+- No Access: Logging in is allowed, but no visibility of Library assets unless explicitly granted (see Configure Local Library Permissions below).

 In addition, it is possible to set the following function-specific permissions:

-- Edit Selects: Allows creating Edits, setting select levels, modifying other users’ Edits.
+- Edit Selects: Allows creating Edits, setting select levels, modifying other users’ shared Edits.

 - Write Metadata: Allows modifying details on Projects and metadata on images.
 Also allows managing Metadata Terms on individual Projects.